InstAI-Co/Realtek_RTS3916n_User_Manual/doc/connect_board.md

 ## <div align="center">Minicom</div>

-***Minicom*** is used to communicate with the Realtek board.
-When the package is installed, we will power on the board and also use a 'USB to TTL' chip to receive data from the Realtek.
+***Minicom*** is a tool on PC, used to communicate with the Realtek board.
+After the package is installed, power on the board and also use a 'USB to TTL' chip to receive data from the board. (refer to Realtek Board - Wiring part)

 <details open>
 <summary>Install</summary>